Paris museum brief

 Louvre first-time visitor guide

 The Louvre is best when you stop treating it as a checklist.
-This guide gives first-time visitors a clear brief: what to see first, how long to stay, and how to leave with a story instead of museum fatigue.
+This guide gives first-time visitors a clear answer: start with a small route, spend about 2–3 hours, see the Mona Lisa without letting it consume the visit, and leave before museum fatigue erases what you saw.

 Must-see artworks and rooms